wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-dotnet-how-to-use-access-control.md

 ![][6]

 Congratulations!
-You have successfully integrated ACS with your ASP.NET web application.
+You have successfully integrated ACS with your ASP.NET web site.
 ACS is now handling the authentication of users using their Microsoft account credentials.

 ## View Claims Sent By ACS